KarrieK/NICAR16/README.md

 * csvsql - enables us to connect to a sql database

 ##Set up and grabbing our data
-Because we are limited on time and many of you are most likely running windows we are going to use python anywhere - a shell hosted in the browser.
+We are going to use python anywhere - it's a start-up that hosts bash and python shells in the browser.
+It's handy and quick to set up and it can be run easily on windows machines.
+If anyone would like to use this on their own laptop I'll have another readme in the github repo explaining how to run csvkit in a terminal on a linux or OSX operating system.

 Open a browser and create a new beginner account on https://www.pythonanywhere.com/pricing/

 Create a new account, it should take just a few moments.

 We are going to use some data on IRS 990 exempted firms - it's only a snapshot of the dataset to practice with.

 It is in the data folder of this github repo.

 Download it and move to the files tab of Pythonanywhere.